hrr47-sdc8-webber/similar-restaurants-service/README.md

 ## Development

 ### Installing Dependencies
-From within this repository's root directory:
+From within this repository's root directory, run the following:
 ```sh
 npm install
 ```